-(Mar ⊠ k One) OUARTERLY REPOI RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 uarterly period ended June 30 • OR TRANSITION REPOR RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF 1934 For the to ransition period from to Com mission File Number: 001-402 88 Design Therapeutic s.
-Inc. of Registrant as Specified in it 82-3929248 e or other jurisdiction of poration or organization) (I.R.S.
-Employer Identification No.) en Valley Road, Suite 110 rlsbad, California 92011 of principal executive offices) (Zip Code) Registrant's telephone ne number, including area cod le: (858) 293-4900 Securities registered pu rsuant to Section 12(b) of the Act : Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00 001 par value per share DSGN The Nasdaq Global Select Market months (or for such shorter period d by Section 13 or 15(d) of the Securities Exchange Ac d to file such reports), and (2) has been subject to such tive Data File required to be submitted pursuant to Rul er period that the registrant was required to submit such See the definitions of "large acce filer, a non-accelerated filer, smaller reporting company," "smaller reporting company," and "emerging growth Larg ge accelerated filer Accelerated filer Non -accelerated filer \boxtimes Smaller reporting company \times Eme erging growth company \boxtimes company, indicate by check mark nting standards provided pursuan to use the extended transition period for complying winge Act. \boxtimes th any new 2 of the Evolunce Act) Ver D No V new Indicate by check mark whether the registrant is a shell c company (as defined in Rule 12) 5-2 of the Exchange Act).
-Tes \square No \square
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-40288

+Design Therapeutics, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+6005 Hidden Valley Road, Suite 110 Carlsbad, California

+(Address of principal executive offices)

+82-3929248 (I.R.S.
+Employer Identification No.)

+92011 (Zip Code)

+Registrant's telephone number, including area code: (858) 293-4900

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share DSGN The Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company $\mathbf{X}$

+Emerging growth company $\boxtimes$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of outstanding shares of the registrant's common stock, \$0.0001 par value per share, as of August 9, 2023, was 55,986,657.